chippyash/Builder-Pattern/README.md

 * creation of configured objects (although this is usually better handled through a dependency injection container; Symfony provides a good one.
-However, the BuilderPattern allows for in-app object construction, rather than application start.)
+However, the BuilderPattern allows for in-app object construction, rather than at application start.)
 * creating diagrams via an SVG implementation
 * firing commands to external processes (I've used this to create entries on a